aridjayarecipes/cutesrecipes.web.app/content/post/1740-steps-to-prepare-homemade-chickpea-and-mussel-soup-with-homemade-croutons.md

 1. Get  Olive oil

 Spring Pea Soup with Bacon Croutons.
 Silky Eggplant Soup with Baby Peas and Radishes.
 Luckily, homemade croutons are incredibly easy to make.
-All you need is good crusty bread (tip: the better the bread, the better the croutons), garlic, olive oil, plenty of salt If I&#39;m making croutons for a specific soup or salad, I like to pop them in the oven first and prep the rest of the meal while they bake.
+All you need is good crusty bread (tip: the better the bread, the better the croutons), garlic, olive oil, plenty of salt If I'm making croutons for a specific soup or salad, I like to pop them in the oven first and prep the rest of the meal while they bake.

 <!--inarticleads2-->